Bramalea City Centre: History

-Although Chinguacousy Township (and thus Bramalea) was amalgamated with Brampton in 1974, the Bramalea City Centre retained the name of the satellite community in which it was built.
+Although Chinguacousy Township was amalgamated with Brampton in 1974, the Bramalea City Centre retained the name of the satellite community in which it was built.
 Mall expansion continued throughout the 1980s and 1990s under Bramalea Limited and Trizec Corporation (under Trilea Centers Inc) ownership and operation, including a northwest wing extension for the present Sears store location, and new bus terminal in 1991.
 A $6.5-million 150-room Holiday Inn hotel (started construction in 1978, owned by Bramalea Ltd and run by Holiday Inn), various separate external stores, and the Region of Peel office buildings were built within the malls' site boundaries, but were not directly connected to the main mall.

-Bramalea Limited underwent financial hardships in the early 1990s recession that forced the company to start to liquidate much of its real estate holdings (shopping malls, hotels, office towers, etc.) to try to remain a going concern, but eventually the company went into bankruptcy in April 1995, and a number of creditors acquired various real estate holdings.
-Ownership of the Bramalea City Centre (at the time 100% owned by Bramalea Ltd) went to the Toronto-Dominion Bank.
+In the early 1990s, Bramalea Limited underwent financial hardships that forced the company to start to liquidate much of its real estate holdings to try to remain a going concern, but eventually the company went into bankruptcy in April 1995, and a number of creditors acquired various real estate holdings.
+Ownership of the Bramalea City Centre, completely owned by Bramalea Ltd at the time had went to the Toronto-Dominion Bank.
 In 1997, shareholder Gentra Inc. bought the rest of TD's stake in the mall.
 In 2002, the Bramalea City Centre was acquired by its current joint owners, Canadian real estate firm Morguard Corporation and a third party institutional investor.

 In 2004, the mall underwent a $165-million reconstruction to improve all common areas.
 The renovation was completed in eight months, a majority of which was done during the night while the mall was closed.
 Upper and ground level corridors at the southwest end of the mall mainly composed of smaller tenant stores were removed in favour of larger store space occupying these areas for Old Navy, Shoppers Drug Mart, and Best Buy.

 Additional renovation projects were carried out in 2005 and 2006, revamping the food court, escalators, and other areas of the mall.
 Petroff Partnership Architects was in charge of the redesign; construction was carried out by Vanbots Construction.

 Another $165-million expansion project opened in September 2010.
 It created 417,292 square feet (38,767.7 m2) of underground parking space, six new pad buildings constructed on the property, 325,000 square feet (30,200 m2) of new retail area on two levels, a new architectural centerpiece at the northwest corner of the property, and relocated loading docks and chiller units.